gatsbyjs/gatsby/docs/blog/2020-02-18-gazette-2019-recap/index.md

 (2019-05-21)
 (https://github.com/gatsbyjs/gatsby/compare/gatsby@2.5.7...gatsby@2.6.0)

 Ward refactored Gatsby CLI to use Ink in this release.
-Ink is a library that enables writing CLIs in React.
+[Ink](https://github.com/vadimdemedes/ink) is a library that enables writing CLIs in React.
 This was a _hugely_ foundational release and enabled big improvements in the CLI.
 More about this coming soon :wink:

 ### 2.7.0: Merge user-defined types with plugin-defined types

 (2019-05-23)
 (https://github.com/gatsbyjs/gatsby/compare/gatsby@2.6.4...gatsby@2.7.0)

-This was follow up work to the Schema Customisation feature, enabling users to extend types already defined by plugins.
+This was follow up work to the Schema Customization feature, enabling users to extend types already defined by plugins.
 Stefan also enabled support for merging different GraphQL schema definition types including SDL, typeBuilder and graphql-js.

 ### 2.8.0: Allow sorting resolved fields